flaab/picara-php-framework/README.md

 ## Deployment
 ### 1. Create a VirtualHost in your production server
-Create and activate an Apache VirtualHost that points to the htdocs/ folder in your server.
+Create an Apache VirtualHost that points to the htdocs/ folder of the framework project.
 ```
 <VirtualHost _default_:80>
         ServerAdmin you@yourdomain.com